-13 tips for better still life styling | Photofocus
+My favorite tips for better still life styling

 - Want your fruit or flowers to look just picked?
 Spray them with water from a spray bottle.
 The droplets always make us think of dew and give the feeling of just picked off the tree.

-- Want bigger, longer lasting water droplets?
-Add equal parts glycerine and water, and spray onto fruit of flowers (glycerine is safe to eat in small amounts, but it is still best to wash fruit before eating).
-You can even use an eyedropper to place glycerine drops exactly where you want them.
+- Want bigger, longer-lasting water droplets?
+Add equal parts liquid glycerin and water, and spray onto fruit or flowers (glycerin is safe to eat in small amounts, but it is still best to wash fruit before eating).
+You can even use an eyedropper to place glycerin drops exactly where you want them.

 Light